hjkiefer/udacity-p3-tennis/Report.md

 ## Results

-The environment was solved in 30 episodes.
+The environment was solved in 30 episodes, however at this point, the agent was still improving its policy.
+At 70 episodes a stable maximum of about 36 points were achieved.

-The agent scores along with rolling average is seen in the figure below:
+The averaged agent scores for each episode (averaged over the 20 parallel arms) is shown in blue.
+The rolling average for the previous 100 episodes is the red line, and the dashed green line is the target/solvbed score.

 ![Scores](scores.png)